Joseph Edward Duncan: Anthony Martinez

 On April 4, 1997, 10-year-old Anthony Michael Martinez was playing with friends in the front yard of his home in Beaumont, California, when an unknown man approached the group asking for help in finding a missing cat.
-When the boys refused, the man grabbed Martinez at knifepoint and threw him into his vehicle.
+The boys initially agreed to help the man.
+Once they looked in an alleyway and did not find the cat, they stopped their search.
+After telling the man they couldn't find the cat, the man grabbed Martinez at knifepoint and threw him into his vehicle.
 After a two-week search, Martinez's body was found nude and partially decomposed in Indio, California, on April 19.
 Investigators noted that he had been sexually assaulted and bound with duct tape.
-Although a composite sketch of the suspect was made available and a partial fingerprint taken from the duct tape found on Martinez's body, the case eventually went cold.
+Although a composite sketch of the suspect was made available and a partial fingerprint was taken from the duct tape found on Martinez's body, the case eventually went cold.

 In July 2005, bloggers noticed similarities between Duncan and the composite sketch in the Martinez case and between Duncan's vehicle and the one Martinez's assailant was driving.
 The FBI and National Center for Missing and Exploited Children became involved and, in turn, contacted Riverside County authorities.
 Riverside authorities were able to match the fingerprint taken from Martinez's body to Duncan, and on August 3, the Riverside County Sheriff's Department officially announced Duncan's connection with the Martinez case.
 FBI agents reported that Duncan confessed to the murder in an interview on July 19, 2005, describing the crime as “revenge against society again for sending him back to jail for a probation violation."

 Sammiejo White and Carmen Cubias

 After her rescue, Shasta told investigators that Duncan had told her about other crimes he had committed, including the Martinez murder and the 1996 murders of Sammiejo White, aged 11, and her half-sister Carmen Cubias, aged 9, who both vanished on July 6, 1996, after leaving the Crest Motel in Seattle.
 Their skeletal remains were found on February 10, 1998, in Bothell, Washington.
-Duncan confessed to beating the two young girls to death.
+Duncan confessed to beating them to death.